Applications for a Manufacturer’s Authorisation

 Manufacturers of human and veterinary medicines in Ireland are required to hold a manufacturer’s authorisation.

-A manufacturer’s authorisation is needed if a company is involved in any of the following manufacturing activities: processing of a dosage form, primary packaging, secondary packaging, batch certification, importation of medicinal products from a third country and/or quality control testing.
+A manufacturer’s authorisation is needed if a company is involved in any of the following manufacturing activities: processing of a dosage form, primary packaging, secondary packaging, batch certification, physical importation of medicinal products or batch certification of medicinal products coming from a third country.
 A manufacturer’s authorisation covering manufacturing and/or importation activities may be referred to as an MIA.

 The Compilation of Community Procedures on Inspections and Exchange of Information includes under section 1.3.1 guidance on the classification of biological medicinal products.
 Where manufacture of the biological active substance is part of a continuum of steps in the manufacture of a medicinal product then the HPRA considers this to be finished product manufacture and requires an MIA.
 Please contact the HPRA Compliance Department if there is any doubt with regard to classification of the manufacture of a biological active substance / biological medicinal product.